|Nutritional Guidelines (per serving)|

 You can use two 8-inch round pans or go rectangular with a 9-inch by 13-inch baking pan (2-inches deep).
 A rectangular cake might take a few minutes longer to bake.

 - 1 3/4 cups plus 2 tablespoons all-purpose flour (8 1/2 ounces)

 - 2 teaspoons baking powder

-- 1 cup sour milk or buttermilk*
+- 1 cup buttermilk (or make buttermilk substitute)

 - 1 teaspoon vanilla extract